 Visual acuity is usually measured with a Snellen chart.
-The Snellen chart displays letters of progressively smaller size.
+Snellen charts display letters of progressively smaller size.
 "Normal" vision is 20/20.
-This means that the test subject sees the same line of letters at 20 feet that a normal person sees at 20 feet.
-20/40 vision means that the test subject sees at 20 feet what a normal person sees at 40 feet.
+This means that the test subject sees the same line of letters at 20 feet that person with normal vision sees at 20 feet.
+20/40 vision means that the test subject sees at 20 feet what a person with normal vision sees at 40 feet.
 Another way of saying this is that a person with 20/40 vision has vision that is only half as good as normal - or, objects must be at half the normal distance for him to see them.
 A person with 20/20 vision is able to see letters 1/10th as large as someone with 20/200 vision.
-However, 20/15 vision is better than 20/20.
+20/20 is not the best possible eyesight however, for example, 20/15 vision is better than 20/20.
 A person with 20/15 vision can see objects at 20 feet that a person with 20/20 vision can only see at 15 feet.

 20/20 - Normal vision.
 Fighter pilot minimum.
 Required to read the stock quotes in the newspaper, or numbers in the telephone book.